Arch-Network/arch-node/README.md

 For users intending to operate both a Bitcoin Full Node and an Arch Node on the same machine, the following specifications are recommended to handle the demands of both nodes efficiently:

-- **Operating System**: Linux or MacOS are recommended.
+- **Operating System**: Linux or MacOS.
 These systems are compatible with the software used by both nodes.

 - **Processor (CPU)**: A high-end multi-core processor is essential to manage the intense computational load from both nodes, especially for tasks like verifying ZKVM proofs.